wp-plugins/oauth2-provider/readme.txt

-=== WordPress OAuth Server ===
+=== WP OAuth Server ===

 Contributors: justingreerbbi
 Donate link: http://justin-greer.com/
 Tags: oauth2, OAuth provider, Provider, OAuth, OAuth client, Single Sign On, SSO Requires at least: 3.9
 Tested up to: 4.1
-Stable tag: 3.0.3
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use WordPress to Power Your OAuth Server
+Use WordPress to Power Your OAuth Server and become a OAuth Provider

 == Description ==

-WordPress OAuth Server allows your WordPress site to become an authentication endpoint as well has allowing to you tie in 3rd party apps and software that requires login.

-= Supported Grant Types =

-* Authentication Code/Implicit
-* User Credentials
-* Client Credentials
-* Refresh Token

-WordPress OAuth Server does not currently support `Jwt Bearer` or `Crypto Tokens`.
+Support for WP OAuth as been discontinued on WP.ORG and has been moved to WP OAuth.
+Please visit http://wp-oauth.com for details, support and the plugin itself.

 == Installation ==